Long-tailed chinchilla: Characteristics

-Chinchilla lanigera is smaller—wild animals have body lengths up to 260 mm—has more rounded ears—45 mm in length)—and a longer tail than C. chinchilla; its tail is usually about a third the size of its body—up to 130 mm compared to 100 mm in C. chinchilla.
-The number of caudal vertebrae is 23 in C. lanigera versus 20 in C. chinchilla.
+Chinchilla laniger is smaller—wild animals have body lengths up to 260 mm—has more rounded ears—45 mm in length)—and a longer tail than C. chinchilla; its tail is usually about a third the size of its body—up to 130 mm compared to 100 mm in C. chinchilla.
+The number of caudal vertebrae is 23 in C. laniger versus 20 in C. chinchilla.
 Males typically weigh 369–493 g with a mean of 412 g, while females weigh 379–450 g with a mean of 422 g.
 Domesticated animals are larger than wild ones and more sexually dimorphic, with the female weighing up to 800 g and males up to 600 g.

-The word lanigera translates into 'bearing a woolen coat', yet chinchillas do not have a woolen coat, but instead one consisting of hair.
+The word laniger translates into 'bearing a woolen coat', yet chinchillas do not have a woolen coat, but instead one consisting of hair.
 Chinchilla's hair color was originally mottled yellow-gray in the wild.
 Through selective breeding, their dominant colors include beige, white, and ebony, and the recessive colors include sapphire, violet, charcoal, and velvet.
 Their hair is 2–4 cm long.
 It is silky, extremely soft, and firmly adhered to the skin.
 Up to 75 hairs, 5–11 mm in diameter, emerge together from a single hair follicle.
 Vibrissae (whiskers) are abundant, strong, and long—100–130 mm—and emerge from single follicles.
 The general color of their upper parts is bluish or silvery gray; the underparts are yellowish-white.
 The tail has long, coarse, gray and black hairs on its dorsal surface—30–40 mm long near the body; 50–60 mm long near the tip—and form a bristly tuft that exceeds the animal's vertebrae by 50 mm.

-Chinchilla lanigera's karyotype has 2n = 64 and FN = 126.
+Chinchilla laniger's karyotype has 2n = 64 and FN = 126.

 Chinchillas have a vertical split pupil in both eyes.
 They also have fleshy foot pads, which are known as pallipes.
 They can move the toes on their forelimbs to grasp things.
 Their hindlimbs tend to be longer than their forelimbs, like rabbits.